dreammer-n/demo/README.md

 # demo
-This repository is for practicing the basics of github demo 1
+This repository's for practicing the basics of github demo 1